Phylex/armspi/README.md

 The recieving side is implemented as a LIFO buffer (ringbuffer), that overwrites the still unread packets if it is full, by incrementing the readout pointer to be at least the write pointer.
 The length of the recieving buffer must also be given at compiletime.

-The State of the buffer is captured and displayed for all involved functions through a status register that is named `spi_status` it is only altered by the functions within the library, but for sake of completeness I thought to mentione it here.
+The State of the buffer is captured and displayed for all involved functions through a status register that is named `spi_status` it is only altered by the functions within the library, but for sake of completeness I thought I should mentione it here.

 ## Data Structures
-The main data Structure is the Packet struct.
-It consists of an array, that has the length `PACKETLENGTH`, measured in bytes, and a `uint8_t` that denotes the size. the Size 0 denotes that packet is empty.
-Derived from the packet data structure is are the two ringbuffer that store the incoming and outgoing packets, until transmission or retrecval or overwrite.
-The Funktions `write_SPI` and `read_SPI` access those buffers

-The user has to (because of the fact that the ringbuffer structs should be declared globally) declare as many spi structs as he has SPI modules. the structure then has to be passed to the
+The data structure consists of Packets, the size of which can be determined py `PACKETLENGTH`.
+These are then organized into a Ringbuffer.
+The leading Pointer of the Ringbuffer is the `HEAD` and the trailing one is the `TAIL`.
+Two ringbuffer are then combined to make a spi-module.
+The Spi-Module also incorporates a Status byte and the connected slaves.
+The Pins that the slaves are connected to are given another struct called PIN.
+It consists of a pointer to the Memory mapped address of the port plus the pin number within that port.
+The Data for the address of the pins and ports is taken from the headers provided by the libopencm3 Project.

 ## Interface
 The interface consits of:
-* `init_SPI(baud)`
+* `init_SPI()`

     initialises SPI, configuring clock and SPI interface.
 The baudrate is given and mached as good as possible using the prescalars available in the hardware.
     To calculate the speed at wich the Clock of the SPI has to be set to nearest mach the bauderate given it will read the setting from the RCC unit

-* `write_SPI(data)`
+* `write_SPI(*data, size)`

     writes the data given as argument into a packet in the send buffer.